yousean-ai/UGS/Supported-controllers.md

 | Smoothieware   |  |  |  |  |  |  |  |  |

 * **Controller** - the controller firmware and its version number
-* **Streaming file** - if streaming a file, pausing and stopping is supported
+* **File** - if streaming a file, pausing and stopping is supported
-* **GCode** - the controller is a big state machine storing a bunch of parameters such as current units (mm/inch), work offsets, coordinate system.
-To visualise these in UGS we need to store the same states.
+* **G-states** - the controller is a big state machine storing a bunch of parameters such as current units (mm/inch), work offsets, coordinate system.
+To visualise these properly in UGS we need to store the same states.
+This tells if we support storing the Gcode state for the controller.
 * **Mco** - Machine coordinate system is coordinates the absolute coordinates of the machine.
 * **Wco** - Work coordinate system or offset can be configured by the user to have a relative coordinate space to work in.
 These are needed for positioning the tools around the material.
 * **Jogging** - If manually moving the machine by stepping/jogging is supported.